 Ctrl+r – Search the history reverse order

-Ctrl+p – go to previous command in history
+Ctrl+p – go to the previous command in history

 Ctrl+n – Go to next command in history